root-foundation/root/README.md

 Artificial intelligence promises a future of abundance and prosperity in which each individual gains unimaginable power to realize their dreams.

-Yet, we are far from _organizing_ humanity in a way that enables us to take advantage of artificial intelligence towards prosperity instead of destruction.
+But, we're far from _organizing_ ourselves in a way that enables us to take advantage of artificial intelligence to achieve prosperity instead of self-destruction.

 To understand why we aren't organized to take advantage of artificial intelligence, we must first understand how artificial intelligence will change our world.

 ## How AGI changes our world

 By Artificial _General_ Intelligence (AGI) we mean an intelligence that can generally _reason_ across any task as well as any human.
 And that this intelligence also sufficiently _embodied_ such that it is capable of doing most physical tasks that humans do today (e.g. agriculture, assembly, delivery, etc.).
-We believe we will achieve full AGI sooner than expected, and that such AGI will amplify human potential, _not_ replace the need for humans.
+We believe we will achieve AGI sooner than expected, and that such AGI will amplify human potential, _not_ replace the need for humans.

 As artificial intelligence advances, our activities will _acceleratingly_ evolve to become more **_complex_** (i.e., more possibilities within them) and more **_alike_** (i.e., being great at one will increasingly translate to being great at all).